Error-331/code_tests/docs/bible/links.md

 The Wisdom of Solomon - October 14 ("Call unto me, and I will answer thee, and show thee great and mighty things which thou knowest not");

 Swallowed by Fears - October 15 (We let love swallow our fears rather than allowing fear to swallow us, leaving us feeling guilty);

+The Little Light - October 16 (We live in a dark and sinful world where the blind lead the blind and where the light of God in you is desperately needed);